 Community: functions debugging

-Netlify Functions are a huge part of what makes JAMstack sites so powerful - now you can utilize the possibilities of AWS Lambda without actually needing a AWS account.
-Things that you would previously need a server-side backend to accomplish, such as processing a form or triggering a series of events can now be handled without needing to run a server on your own, which can be much cheaper and easier to maintain.
+Netlify Functions are a huge part of what makes JAMstack sites so powerful - now you can run dynamic code at browse time via AWS Lambdas without actually needing a AWS account.
+Things that you have previously needed a server-side backend to accomplish, such as processing a form or managing an Identity signup, or triggering a series of events can now be handled without needing to run a server on your own - hopefully this is both much cheaper and muceasier to maintain.

 That said, Functions are new territory for many, and it can feel overwhelming at first to get started.
 This post is a work in progress, and we’ll be continuously editing it and making it more useful for you to debug your sites and apps that use Netlify Functions.

 Firstly, the official Netlify docs site on Functions should be your starting place - it contains tons of information to get you up and running the right way.
-We feel very sure that this massive collection of the most popular applications for Netlify Functions will also be really helpful, and you might get a lot out of this video as well.
+We feel very sure that this massive collection of some of the most popular applications for Netlify Functions will also be really helpful You might get a lot out of this video as well:

 Secondly, a huge part of Functions is testing, and we have an NPM package,